 While they are big around the middle, blood pythons aren’t big enough to eat larger prey.
-Don’t feed them chickens or rabbits.
-They would be too big for the snake.
+Don’t feed blood pythons chickens or rabbits, for example.

-The food you feed your snake should be enough that it leaves a noticeable lump in their belly.
-And snakes can eat food that’s bigger than their head, so don’t worry if it looks too big before they eat.
+The food you feed your snake should be enough that it leaves a noticeable lump in its belly.
+And snakes can eat food that’s bigger than their head.

-If your snake can’t eat larger portions, feed them the equivalent in weight, but in smaller portions.
+If your snake can’t eat larger portions, feed it the equivalent in weight, but in smaller portions.

 Pre-Killed vs. Live Food

-If your blood python is wild-caught, they won’t want to eat pre-killed food.
+If your blood python is wild-caught, it won’t want to eat pre-killed food.
 Snakes eat by reflex, and certain things trigger their feeding reflex.
-One of these things is movement.
-They are also attracted to warmth in food.
+They are attracted to movement and the warmth in food.

 It is possible to simulate live prey with dead prey.
 Take the prey and allow it to warm to room temperature.
-Waggle it around in front of their nose using tongs.
-This may fool them into thinking it’s live.
+Waggle it around in front of the snake’s nose using tongs.
+This may trick them into thinking that it’s live.

-- Live food is more difficult to source, although you can breed your own mice and rats.
+- Sourcing live food.
+Live food is more difficult to source, although you can breed your own mice and rats.

-- You may find it distressing to feed live food to your snake
+- Unpleasant.
+You may find it distressing to feed live food to your snake

 How to Feed a Blood Python

 Allow the prey to warm to room temperature.
 It should be completely thawed before feeding.
-It doesn’t have to be left in a sunny spot, provided it warms up entirely.
 Don’t microwave the prey.

-You should feed them with tongs the first few times you feed them.
-Take the tongs and hold the prey item in front of the snake’s face.
+You should feed a blood python with tongs.
+Hold the prey item in front of the snake’s face.
 If they don’t strike, jiggle it from side to side.

-Once the snake is used to eating frozen and thawed prey, this should be unnecessary.
-You can put the prey in the enclosure, and the snake will eat it sooner or later.
+Once the snake is used to eating frozen and thawed prey, this should no longer be necessary.
+You can put the prey in the blood python’s enclosure, and the snake will eat it sooner or later.

 Blood Python Not Eating

 If your blood python still isn’t eating, try them with live prey.
 If they don’t take it, then you will have to try different snake feeding techniques.
-Force feeding is possible, but a last resort.
+Force-feeding is possible, but the last resort.

 Try braining the food.
-When the snake sniffs/tastes it with their tongue, it may trigger their feeding reflex.
-Use a sharp knife to achieve this.
+When the snake sniffs the food with its tongue, it may trigger its feeding reflex.

 If this doesn’t work, check that the snake’s environment is up to standard.
 Feeding problems are caused by environmental issues, such as:

-- The temperature is too cool for them to digest, so the snake ‘knows’ not to feed.
+- The temperature is too cold for the snake to digest its meal, so the snake ‘knows’ not to feed.
 The cold leads to brumation in snakes.

-- The snake has mouth rot, and pain prevents them from eating.
+- The snake has mouth rot, and pain prevents it from eating.

-Confirm first that there are no health issues through observation.
-If none are apparent, then take them for a vet visit.
+Confirm that there are no health issues through observation.
+If none are apparent, then take your pet snake to see a veterinarian.

 How to Force Feed a Blood Python

-If not, consider force-feeding the snake.
-This is a stressful process for both the snake and its owner.
-But if the snake refuses to eat otherwise, it has to be done.
+Force-feeding is a stressful process for a snake.
+But if your blood python refuses to eat, it has to be done.
 Follow this process:

-- Tap the food item on the side of their mouth.
-This may make them strike.
+- Tap the food item on the side of its mouth.
+This may cause it to strike

-- If they don’t, begin to push the food at the side of their mouth.
+- If they don’t, begin to push the food at the side of its mouth.

-However, it must be emphasized that this is a last resort.
-You may break their teeth, and you teach the snake not to like you.
+However, this is a last-resort strategy.
+You may break its teeth, and you teach the snake not to like you.
 The underlying issue stopping your blood python from feeding needs to be identified and corrected.